The most mysterious place in every US state

 Kansas: The Sallie House, Atchison

 Named for a six-year-old girl who died while seeking medical attention from a physician who once lived here, the Sallie House is said to now be inhabited by her ghost.
-It is thought that Sallie was being treated for appendicitis on the day she died, and that the doctor, anxious to operate before the appendix ruptured, made his first incision before the girl was fully anaesthetised.
+It is thought that Sallie was being treated for appendicitis on the day she died, and that the doctor, anxious to operate before the appendix ruptured, made his first incision before the girl was fully anesthetized.
 It seems this might have given the spirit of Sallie a deep distrust in men; in 1993, a male owner of the house reported being mysteriously scratched on his chest and abdomen, but his wife didn't feel a thing.

 Kentucky: Waverly Hills Sanatorium, Louisville

 With its imposing Tudor Gothic architecture, the Waverly Hills Sanatorium has the power to make your skin crawl before you’ve even learned its history.
 Serving as a tuberculosis hospital for 50 years during the 20th century, the facility could hold up to 60 patients at a time – and it’s possible that many of them never left.
 Notoriously haunted by what could be thousands of lost souls who succumbed over the decades to the disease, the sanatorium opens to the public on selected nights for themed haunted house experiences and paranormal tours.
-Room 502 is rumoured to be a particular favourite of the departed…
+Room 502 is rumored to be a particular favorite of the departed…

 Louisiana: Manchac Swamp, near New Orleans

-When a deadly hurricane tore through the towns near this swamp on 29 September 1915, blame was laid on a local woman known as Julia Brown, whose funeral had taken place that same day.
+When a deadly hurricane tore through the towns near this swamp on September 29 1915, blame was laid on a local woman known as Julia Brown, whose funeral had taken place that same day.
 Urban myths would have Julia – a real person – remembered as an evil, swamp-dwelling voodoo queen who cursed the towns with a song that said one day she would die and take everything with her.
 But modern voodoo priestesses believe Julia was more likely a healer, and that her song was a warning rather than a curse.
 Regardless of what you believe, Manchac Swamp can’t fail but be haunted by those lost to the squall.

 Allan Wood Photography/Shutterstock